Erendis42/GameOfLife/README.md

 Please do not to open random other files, also use your own presets only if you know what you are doing!

+The .zip file contains the solution as I resurrected the old code in Visual Studio 2022 right now.
+(27 September, 2023)

 A much more sophisticated solution for calculating the next generation can be found here: https://golly.sourceforge.io/